 The threats and opportunities are scored in the same way.
 Within each chart, effectiveness scores for each individual threat and opportunity are generated from a matrix of "Scale of Treatment Impact" and "Persistence of Treatment Effects".
 The "Effectiveness of Action" column generates a qualitative score that describes to what extent the threat/opportunity has been addressed based on the user-selected scale and persistence.
-See the matrix below (Table 6).
+See the matrix below (Table 7).

-Table 6.
+Table 7.
 Description of Scoring

-Scale (Rows) / Persistence (Columns) Results in long- term improvements (≥4 years) Results in limited, short-term improvements (1-3 years) Results in seasonal improvements (<1 year) Marginal improvements or status quo maintained Affects the entirety of the site (>90%) Completely addresses Mostly addresses Partially addresses Minimally addresses Affects the majority of the site (50-90%) Mostly addresses Partially addresses Minimally addresses Maintains status quo Affects the minority of the site (<50%) Partially addresses Minimally addresses Maintains status quo None
+Scale (Rows) / Persistence (Columns) Results in long- term improvements (≥4 years) Results in limited, short-term improvements (1-3 years) Results in seasonal improvements (<1 year) Marginal improvements or status quo maintained Affects the entirety of the managed area (>90%) Completely addresses Mostly addresses Partially addresses Minimally addresses

+Affects the majority of the managed area (50-90%) Mostly addresses Partially addresses Minimally addresses Maintains status quo Affects the minority of the managed area (<50%) Partially addresses Minimally addresses Maintains status quo None

 In the next column, a corresponding quantitative score is generated on a 0-5 scale.
 Each number corresponds to a qualitative rating from the "Effectiveness of Action" column.
-See the Table 7 below.
+See the Table 8 below.

-Table 7.
+Table 8.
 Effectiveness of Actions